SaiAshish9/Redis_Vs_MySQL_Mongo/README.md

 the data it needs and put that back into the cache so that with next time with that same server, db query can be avoided.

+Instead for web server going to the db for the data via redis we can plugin a cache worked in between a redis and database

+Cache worker has only one job it will monitor the changes at the db and if there's any if will update the redis cache.
+So the next time webserver requests the data it's ready.

+One of the easiest way of deploying redis is to make use of docker container.
+Redis can be easily deployed as a standalone docker container.

+Another way is to deploy inside a managed service.
+There are many diff. cloud vendors for this such as AWS, Azure and GCP.
+They will provide redis managed services that will automatically maintains , upgrades and monitors redis cache instance.
+So if they don't need to worry about monitoring and high availability.

+We can deploy in a highly available fashion.
+First of all we deploy a master node and we can replicate data with one or more slave nodes or read replicas.

+Data structured supported by redis instance:
 ```

 <img width="1772" alt="Screenshot 2023-04-13 at 10 41 27 AM" src="https://user-images.githubusercontent.com/43849911/231659681-28273ccf-fdea-4256-9c8d-96b5ac063801.png">